tmaestrini/easyProvisioning/README.md

         # creates a standard document library with title 'Three'
         - List: Three
           OnQuickLaunch: True
+          Provisioning Template: # reference any PnP List Template (and only list template!) from your local machine (e.g. tenants/templates/pnp-list-template.xml)
+          Provisioning Parameters: # optional; gives the possibility to set list template parameters that are used within the provisioning template (must be defined!)
+            # ParameterNameA: ParameterOne
+            # ParameterNameB: ParameterTwo
         # creates a calendar with title 'Four'
         - EventsList: Four
         # creates a specific media library to store media assets with title 'Five'